 Motherhood and the Lingering Mental Health Stigma

 Stay-at-home moms are often bombarded with unwelcome and presumptive comments about their decision, from “You’re so lucky you don’t have to work!” to “It must be so relaxing to stay home all day.”
-However well-meaning the bearer of these comments may be, they probably don’t understand the negative impact these words can have on the stay-at-home mom who feels lonely, misunderstood or stressed out.
+However well-meaning the bearer of these comments may be, they probably don’t understand the negative impact these words can have on the stay-at-home mom who feels lonely, misunderstood, or stressed out.
 These comments assume that housework and childcare do not qualify as “real work” despite the physical and emotional labor they require.
 And when a stay-at-home mom feels everything but “lucky” or “relaxed,” she is likely not to share her true feelings because she fears what others may think.
 If she speaks honestly about her loneliness or stress, will others think she isn’t grateful for her family?

 According to Kate Rope, a health journalist, advisory board member of the Seleni Institute, and author of Strong as a Mother, many new mothers are afraid to reach out for help for anxiety or depression because they’re worried people will think they are a “threat to their baby.”3 This stigma and fear only further contributes to the secrecy and isolation of mental illness during parenthood, preventing mothers from getting the help they need.

-What Is Stay-at-Home Mom Depression?
+What Is Stay-at-Home-Mom Depression?

-Persistent feelings of sadness, hopelessness, guilt or helplessness.
+- Persistent feelings of sadness, hopelessness, guilt or helplessness.

-Loss of interest in hobbies and activities
+- Loss of interest in hobbies and activities

-Problems with focus, memory and making decisions
+- Problems with focus, memory and making decisions

-Difficulty falling asleep or oversleeping
+- Difficulty falling asleep or oversleeping

-Overeating or loss of appetite
+- Overeating or loss of appetite

-Aches or pains that do not get better with treatment
+- Aches or pains that do not get better with treatment

-How to Cope with Stay-at-Home Mom Anxiety and Depression
+How to Cope with Anxiety and Depression

 If anxiety and depression are interfering with your life, do not be afraid to ask for help.
 From talking with your partner about sharing household duties to enlisting the help of friends, family and mental health practitioners, there are a variety of ways to get the help you need to make life more manageable and fulfilling.
 The following coping methods may also help: